Extreme value theory for singular subspace estimation in the matrix denoising model: Proofs of main results

-The random variable of interest, $X^{2}$, is typically not a sum of i.i.d.~random variables, yet \cref{supp-lemma:fW-convergence} shows that $1+\epsilon(x)$, equivalently $f_{W_x}(w_x(x))$, converges to a constant $c_0$ as $x\to \infty$, which, by \cref{supp-eq:saddle-point-simplified}, results in $c_0\widetilde{f}_{X^{2}}(x)\to{f}_{X^{2}}(x)$ as $x\to\infty$.
+The random variable of interest, $X^{2}$, is typically not a sum of i.i.d.~random variables, yet \cref{supp-lemma:fW-convergence} shows that $1+\epsilon(x)$, equivalently $f_{W_x}(w_x(x))$, converges to a constant $c_0$ as $x\to \infty$, which, by \cref{supp-eq:saddle-point-simplified}, results in ${f}_{X^{2}}(x)/\widetilde{f}_{X^{2}}(x)$ converging to a constant as $x\to\infty$.
 In this case, the saddle point density approximation is called \emph{tail exact} \citep{barndorff-nielsen_tail_1999}.
 In general, tail exactness does not guarantee convergence of the approximation to the true density for small, fixed values of $x$ near the mean of $X^{2}$.
-Nevertheless, a tail exact approximation is sufficient for our purposes, as the concept of tail equivalence per \cref{\mainlabel{body-defn:tail-equivalence}} requires $x\to\infty$, which is the regime where the approximation is exact.
+Nevertheless, a tail exact approximation of $X^{2}$ is sufficient to show the tail equivalence (see \cref{\mainlabel{body-defn:tail-equivalence}}) of $X$ and the generalized gamma random variable $H$.